-All across the US, more and more restaurants are becoming “virtual restaurants” (also known as ghost kitchens), which are restaurants that are kitchen-only operated, and food is prepped for delivery only.
-This developing trend comes as no surprise as customers, each year, continue to lose interest in eating AT actual restaurants.
+All across the US, more and more restaurants are becoming “virtual restaurants” (also known as ghost kitchens).
+These restaurants are kitchen-only operated, and food is prepped for delivery or takeout only.
+This developing trend comes as no surprise as customers continue to lose interest in eating AT actual restaurants.

 Increased demand for takeout and delivery is forcing restaurants to change their operations, marketing, and strategic plans.

 In 2018, around 63% of all restaurant traffic was ‘off premises’, which is a growing percentage compared to previous years.
 To adapt, restaurants are opting for spaces, that under most circumstances, would go unoccupied as a “restaurant”.
 These spaces include small square footage rentals, malls, or special-use buildings specifically used by ghost kitchen operators like Kitchen United, zuul, and CloudKitchens.